fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_transaction_grouped.md

     + Attributes (object)
         + `filters` (required, AdvancedFilterObject) These filters are applied at the Transaction level.
 They will not affect the Prime Awards themselves.
 Must at least provide `award_type_codes` in the filters object.
-        + `fields` (required, FieldNameObject)
-            The field names to include for Transactions in the response.
         + `limit`: 5 (optional, number)
             The number of `results` (Prime Awards) to include per page.
             + Default: 10